Army Black Knights

 The Army Black Knights are the athletic teams that represent the United States Military Academy, located in West Point, New York.

-In sports, the teams are commonly referred to as Army.
-The Black Knights compete at the National Collegiate Athletic Association (NCAA) Division I level as a non-football member of the Patriot League, a Division I Football Bowl Subdivision independent school and a member of Atlantic Hockey, the Collegiate Sprint Football League (men), the Eastern Intercollegiate Gymnastics League (men), the Eastern Intercollegiate Wrestling Association, the Great America Rifle Conference, the National Collegiate Boxing Association, the National Collegiate Paintball Association and the National Intercollegiate Women's Fencing Association.
+The Black Knights compete at the National Collegiate Athletic Association (NCAA) Division I level as a non-football member of the Patriot League, a football-only member of the American Athletic Conference in the Football Bowl Subdivision (FBS), and a member of Atlantic Hockey America, the Collegiate Sprint Football League (men), the Eastern Intercollegiate Gymnastics League (men), the Eastern Intercollegiate Wrestling Association, the Great America Rifle Conference, the National Collegiate Boxing Association, the National Collegiate Paintball Association, and the National Intercollegiate Women's Fencing Association.
 Army is also one of approximately 300 members of the Eastern College Athletic Conference (ECAC).

 Three of the service academies (Army, Air Force, and Navy) compete for the Commander-in-Chief's Trophy, which is awarded to the academy that defeats the others in football that year or is retained by the prior year's winner in the event of a three-way tie.

 History

 Since 1899, Army's mascot has officially been a mule because of the animal's historical importance in military operations.
-For many years, Army's teams were known as the "Cadets."
+For many years, Army's teams were known as the "Cadets".
 The academy's football team was nicknamed "The Black Knights of the Hudson" due to the black color of its uniforms.
 In 1999, Army adopted "Black Knights" as its official nickname in all sports.
 They may also use "Cadets" in certain circumstances.

 U.S. sports media use Army as a synonym for the academy.
 In 2015, the academy adopted this usage formally, referring to its sports programs as Army West Point.

 "On Brave Old Army Team", by Philip Egner, is the school's fight song.
 Army's chief sports rival is the Naval Academy, due to its long-standing football rivalry and the inter-service rivalry with the Navy in general.
 Fourth class cadets verbally greet upper-class cadets and faculty with "Beat Navy", while the tunnel that runs under Washington Road is named the "Beat Navy" tunnel.
-In the first half of the 20th century, Army and Notre Dame were football rivals, but that rivalry has since died out.
+In the first half of the 20th century, Army and Notre Dame were football rivals, but that rivalry has largely died out and has only been intermittently played in recent decades.